polakowo/vectorbt/README.md

     - Compiled versions of common pandas functions, such as rolling, groupby, and resample
 - `vbt.signals` accessor for working with signals data ([signals.py](vectorbt/signals.py))
     - Entry, exit and random signal generation, ranking and distance functions
-    - Generation of stop loss and trailing stop exits signals
+    - Generation of stop loss and trailing stop order signals
 - `vbt.portfolio` accessor for modeling portfolio performance ([portfolio.py](vectorbt/portfolio.py))
     - From signals, orders, or custom order function
     - A range of performance time series, metrics, and plotting functions